 Dull Surprise: Evident in a lot of the voice-acting in the English dub.
 Especially in Homecoming, where UNSC Marines who are supposedly surrounded, outnumbered and outgunned, strung-out and fighting for their lives, sound bored and uninterested.

-Elites Are More Glamorous: While it does mostly follow characters not seen before, pretty much all the main characters are either Spartans, ODST, or members of the alien race actually called Elites.
+Elites Are More Glamorous: While it does mostly follow characters not seen before, pretty much all the main characters are either Spartans, ODSTs, or Sangheili (who are actually referred to by humans as "Elites").

 The Faceless: In keeping with the tradition of the games, we never see Master Chief's face.